grassen/TicTest/README.md

 # TicTest
-## Please help check test screenshot if you wanna play, screenshots have been upload in https://github.com/grassen/TicTest/tree/main/TicTest
+## Please help to check test screenshot if you wanna play, screenshots have been upload in https://github.com/grassen/TicTest/tree/main/TicTest

 Please input role firstly, you can type 'O' or 'X' only!